-Residents of the Metropolitan Amsterdam should live in a safe, inclusive, fair and transparent, sustainable digital city.
-Fundamentally, residents should be able to trust that governments and organisations are handling their data responsibly.
+Residents of the Amsterdam Metropolitan Area should be able to live in a safe, inclusive, fair and transparent, sustainable digital city.
+Basically, they need to be able to trust that governments and organisations are handling their data responsibly.
 Without having to worry about data misuse.
 This is especially true for the approximately 200,000 residents who are digitally literate.
-This contributes greatly to quality of life in the city.
+This contributes greatly to quality of life in a city.

-Data owners should be given more control over their data.
-Data users and owners should be able to reach agreements on data sharing more quickly.
-This would make more data available to solve societal challenges.
-This is much needed: only 1% of the world’s data is currently shared.
+In addition, data owners will have more control over their data.
+Data users and owners are able to reach agreements on data sharing more quickly.
+This will make more data available to solve societal challenges.
+This is much needed: less than three percent of the world’s data is currently shared.

-- More parties see data commons as a tool for the responsible sharing of data for societal challenges and they are committing to it.
-To this end, we are developing a compelling story about the importance of data commons, which includes the relationship with future EU legislation.
+- More parties are committed to data commons as a tool for responsible data sharing to tackle societal challenges.
+To this end, we are developing a compelling narrative on the importance of data commons, which includes the relationship with future EU legislation.

 - Using applied, accessible use cases to understand how data commons can work for society.
 The principles and outcomes of the use cases should inspire others to share data responsibly.